apify/apify-docs/docs/data_collection_fundamentals/using_devtools.md

 The function to do that is called `document.querySelector('some-selector')` and it will find the first element in the page's HTML matching the provided CSS selector.
 For example `document.querySelector('div')` will find the first `<div>` element.
 And `document.querySelector('p.my-class')` will find the first `<p>` element with the class `my-class`.

-> You can find available CSS selectors and their syntax on the [MDN CSS Selectors page](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).
+> You can find available CSS selectors and their syntax on the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors" target="_blank">MDN CSS Selectors page</a>.

 At the time of writing, the HTML element that contained all the data we wanted had a `<div>` tag and a `tr site-listing` class.
 This actually means that there were two classes applied to the element. `tr` and `site-listing`.
 The `site-listing` class looked like the more reliable pick for targeting the element so we chose that one.
 We ran this command in the DevTools Console to select the element we wanted.